Skip to main content

 Overview

-If you're looking for more specific information on how to test your offer, please refer to our article on A/B Testing Your Offer.
+If you're looking to specifically run an A/B test for your reward, please refer to our article on A/B Testing Your Offer.

 For example, you may want to know if changing the subject line of your Share Email can positively impact your open rate.
 In this case, it could make sense for you to set up an A/B test with two versions of your Share Email that have slightly different subject line copy.
 The test will allow you to determine which copy helped drive a higher open rate among your included customers.